-Jesus already established the security of His people in earlier teaching sessions.
-For instance, in John 3:16 He said, "Whoever believes in him shall not perish but have eternal life."
-So if a person truly believes in Jesus, this won't happen-they won't be cut off and perish; and this will happen-they have eternal life and always will.
+So let's go back to some earlier teaching sessions.
+For instance, in John 3:16 Jesus said, "Whoever believes in him shall not perish but have eternal life."
+So if a person truly believes in Jesus, this won't happen-the person won't be cut off and perish.
+And this will happen-the person will have eternal life and always will.